Author: Fahad Al Sheri

 Fahad Al Sheri's avatar

-Fahad Al Sheri is the resident Tech and Automotive writer at What’s Hot in UAE.
-Born in Saudi Arabia, educated in upstate New York and the UAE, he brings a global perspective to the region’s fast-evolving tech scene.
-Based in Dubai, Fahad is passionate about emerging technology, electric vehicles, and next-gen mobility.
-When he’s not writing or reviewing the latest gadgets, you’ll find him playing padel, catching films at the cinema for that nostalgic movie magic, or exploring the city’s vibrant
+Fahad Al Sheri is the resident tech and automotive writer at What's Hot in UAE.
+Born in Saudi Arabia, educated in upstate New York and the UAE, he brings a genuinely global perspective to the region's fast-evolving tech scene.
+Based in Dubai, Fahad covers emerging technology, electric vehicles, and next-gen mobility with the kind of depth that comes from actually living the story.
+His work is indexed on Muckrack.
+Find him on Mastodon.

 Read More